Topological extension including quantum jump

 \section{THE CALCULATION OF GENERALIZED BRILLOUIN ZONE}

-The calculation of the generalized brillouin zone in the main text is basically based on the scheme proposed in Ref. \cite{yao2018edge,yokomizo2019nonbloch}, where the usually used BZ in Hermitian case can be considered as its special circumstance.
-Here we give out a brief procedure of the calculation of GBZ.
+The calculation of the generalized Brillouin zone in the main text is basically based on the scheme proposed in Ref. \cite{yao2018edge,yokomizo2019nonBloch}, where the usually used BZ in Hermitian case can be considered as a specific circumstance.
+Here we give out a brief procedure for the calculation of GBZ.

 (i) Suppose a 1D tight-binding model with total dimension $2M$, the Hamiltonian is given by